artineering-io/flair-docs/flair/art-direction/vertexfx.md

 ## Paint Widgets
 Each style has different effects, therefore, the paint widgets (sections) will vary depending on the currently loaded style.
 Each widget handles a specific effect/behaviour within the style e.g., _Lighting_, _Pigment turbulence_, _Color bleeding_.

 On the left side of each widget, you will always find a generalized term for the behaviour of each effect.
-This term also specifies the appearance of the effect icon which is shown as a _Brush_ preview.
+Right next to it, there will be a brush icon that gives a preview of what the effect will do.

 By clicking on the brush icon, you can quickly start painting the effect with the currently defined values on selected objects.
 Before going into more details on painting, let's break down the widget.